-We’ll start things slowly by introducing you to this VPN service.
-We’ve prepared several handy tables for you, where the first one extracts the most important information about this VPN.
-So, let’s start getting to know Mullvad.
+We’ll start things slowly by introducing you to this VPN.
+We’ve prepared several handy tables, with the first one extracting the essential information about this VPN.
+Check it out below.

 |Live Chat Support||NO|

-With the basic information behind us, we’ll proceed with the world’s most popular media streaming services.
-As you can see in our article on how we review VPNs, we think that media streaming is an important aspect of every VPN.
-So, can Mullvad join our list of the best VPNs for streaming?
-Here are the results.
+As you can see in our article on how we review VPNs, we think that media streaming is a crucial aspect of any VPN.
+So, here's what to expect from Mullvad in that regard.

 Media Streaming Support